A single feast day in our liturgical calendar illustrates the connection between the life in Christ and the abiding concerns of human existence.

 But more than that, it is an example of what really sets our religion apart from other philosophies of life.
 The God of our fathers and mothers is not remote and aloof from human concerns.
 Indeed, He is profoundly moved by even the most ordinary experiences of life: our private troubles and our simple pleasures, the longings of our hearts and bodies, our gentle affection for family and friends.

 And God does not simply possess abstract knowledge of these matters; He has, if we may put it this way, first-hand experience in all of the human qualities, because He became a human being, lived among us, took on all our cares and concerns.

 Far from demeaning human life, Christianity in the fullness of its teaching lends to mere life a new meaning which it never had before: a spark of the divine.
 And this new meaning is embellished and played out through the offices and sacraments of the church.

 The occasion on which we celebrate the Blessing of the Grapes is a major feast day called the “Assumption of the Holy Mother-of-God,” and it, too, underscores a wonderful insight unique to Christianity.

 The story of the Assumption concerns St. Mary, the mother of Jesus Christ, and how having completed her life on earth, she was taken up in body and soul—”assumed”—into Heaven.
-This was a special courtesy, performed by Christ many years after His Ascension, as a loving tribute to the mother who bore and raised Him.
+This tender courtesy was performed by Christ many years after his Ascension, as a loving tribute to the mother who bore and raised him.

 What is interesting is how this story, which at first glance seems to be about the death of a pious soul, is transformed into a beautiful illustration of a very special—and very familiar—kind of love.